DobriyIm/comments-platform/README.md

 npm run dev
 ```

+## Bugs and else

+- Lack of validation for data sent from the client side.
+- Not all errors are handled correctly.

 ## Project overview

 The server at `ws://localhost:3000` is started, accepts client connections and processes the message from clients in JSON format as text.